-DB Tsai (蔡東邦) is an Apache Spark committer and a Senior Research Engineer working on Personalized Recommendation Algorithms at Netflix.
+DB Tsai (蔡東邦) is an Apache Spark Project Management Committee (PMC) Member and Committer.
+He works at Netflix as Research Engineer on Personalized Recommendation Algorithms and Machine Learning infrastructure.
 He implemented several algorithms including Linear Regression and Binary/Multinomial Logistic Regression with Elastici-Net (L1/L2) regularization using LBFGS/OWL-QN optimizers in Apache Spark project.

 Prior to joining Netflix, DB was a Lead Machine Learning Engineer at Alpine Data Labs, where he led a team to developed innovative large-scale distributed learning algorithms, and then contributed back to open source Apache Spark project.